 The cover of Jazz On The Corner might not be as attention-grabbing as the average Georgie Fame sleeve art, but it tells you all you need to know – two enthusiasts listening casually to some hopelessly obscure discovery that they want to share with you.
 So why not take them up on that?

-If you’ve enjoyed this, then you can find much more about the weird and wonderful world of ‘Prog Jazz’ – and the accompanying astonishing cover art – in my book Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+If you’ve enjoyed this, then you can find much more about the weird and wonderful world of ‘Prog Jazz’ – and the accompanying astonishing cover art – in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.